Animal-World > Aquarium Tropical Fish > Characins > Bleeding Heart Tetra

 Foods and Feeding

-Since they are omnivorous the Bleeding Heart Tetra or Spotfin Tetra requires a varied diet.
-It will happily eat most appropriately sized commercial aquarium food in addition to live aquarium foods and chopped blanched lettuce leaves.
-Live or freeze dried blood worms will be greatly appreciated.
+These tetras are omnivorous.
+In the wild they are opportunistic feeders and eat everything from aquatic insects and larvae, to aquatic plants, fallen fruits, and other plants.
+The Bleeding Heart Tetra or Spotfin Tetra requires a varied diet.
+It will happily eat most appropriately-sized commercial aquarium food in addition to live aquarium foods and chopped blanched lettuce leaves.
+Live or freeze dried blood worms will also be greatly appreciated.
+They do best if fed multiple times a day, and then only offer what they can consume in about 3 minutes.

 • Diet Type: Omnivore